nthykier/IDEA-debpkg/README.md

  * Conditional detection as a Deb822 file based on the presence of the `Format:` field.
 The matching is conditional as `debian/copyright` to avoid false-positives for projects that do not use the machine- readable Debian copyright format.
+ * Completion of field names of common known fields.
+ * Documentation for some known fields ("CTRL + mouse-over")
+ * Folding of long field values with `License` and `Copyright` folded by default.

 Plus the features listed for Generic deb822 files.